contentful/forma-36/packages/forma-36-tokens/MIGRATION.md

 In order to provide a better, more accessible experience for our customers, we decided to migrate our existing color palette into the new one.
 We are introducing a new color system that contains 6 base colors, along with gray and black/white.
 Each color consists of 9 shades, ranging from 100 to 900.

-The new approach allows us to meet all the a11y requirements.
-It also introduces a more consistent naming convention and the ability to scale the palette easily if needed.
+The new approach allows us to meet all accessibility requirements.
+It also introduces a more consistent naming convention and the ability to easily scale the palette in the future if needed.

 ## What's new